Suazo3000/README-Generator/README.md

         - [License](#License)

     ## Description
     Generates quick and professional README.
 The motive for this project/app is to create quick and easy to use readme generator application.
 The          application work by answer the questions when prompted and the answers will be popluated in one file.
+There is a video to show how to use the application    as well.

     ## Usage
     undefined